There are so many ways to make half square triangles.

 I cut 4 inch squares - why would directions for a 3.5 inch block (3 inch finished) say to cut 3 and 7/8 inch squares?
 Really?
 I prefer to cut slightly larger (only 1/8 of an inch) and have room for mistakes that can be trimmed out.
 Using Fons and Porters's 1/4 ruler, I drew a line on either side with a Frixion gel pen.
 Then placed white and print squares together, sewed down each line and cut apart.

-Since I wanted a 3.5 inch HST, the 3.5 line goes on
+Since I wanted a 3.5 inch HST, the 3.5 line goes on the stitch line, not the edge.
+It comes out perfect! |

 Once again the heavily starched fabric was easy to finger press saving time at the ironing board and my blocks did not stretch out of shape while being manipulated.